 Viewers can choose additional screens such as:

-Utilities must always be consulted to determine whether a specific project can safely and economically connect to the grid.
+As previously mentioned, the information within SmartDG+ is meant to serve as an initial screening tool for developers.
+Additional research will be necessary before development can proceed.
+For an example, utilities must always be consulted to determine whether a specific project can safely and economically connect to the grid.

 580 Taylor Ave., Annapolis MD 21401